Gender inequality in the United States: Workplace inequality

 The United States is falling behind other Western countries in the percentage of women engaged in the workforce.
-In 2020, the percent of American women working fell to its lowest levels since 1988.
+In 2020, the percentage of American women working fell to its lowest level since 1988.
 Researchers from the Institute for Women's Policy Research at the University of California Hastings College of Law argue that this growing gap is due to a lack of governmental, business and societal support for working women.
 They ranked the United States last out of 20 industrialized countries in an index that measured such programs as family leave, alternative work arrangements, part-time employment, and other means to make workplaces more flexible and family-friendly.
 The United States is also the only industrialized nation that does not have a paid parental leave policy mandated by law, and is one of only four countries worldwide that does not; in addition, fully paid maternity leave is only offered by around 16 percent of employers in the United States.